New York Bight: Geology

 The sea floor of the New York Bight consists largely of continental shelf.
 It includes the offshore Hudson Canyon, an undersea Pleistocene submarine canyon that was formed by the Hudson River during the ice ages, when the sea levels were lower.

 The bight includes major shipping channels that access New York Harbor.

 Wind power

 The Bureau of Ocean Energy Management (BOEM) is a federal agency responsible for determining offshore areas where wind farms may be built on the Outer Continental Shelf.

 In March 2021, reports appeared that the Biden administration is considering giving priority designation for offshore wind projects to the New York Bight.

 BOEM sells leases to qualified bidders.
 The waters in New Jersey and New York have been leased to private concerns for the development of US offshore wind farms.
 The first lease auctions were held in February 2022 for 5.6 gigawatts of power capacity and annual energy production of 19.6 TWh, for a total of $4.37 billion, with one area going for over one billion dollars.

+There are six leases in the New York Bight; in 2025, President Trump put all wind power developments in the New York Bight on halt indefinitely.